Overview

 Includes:

-- 6 nights hotel/motel ensuite accommodation on a twin share basis
+- 6 nights comfortable hotel/motel ensuite accommodation on a twin share basis

 - Access and concession fees paid to the Department of Conservation